 The new 800-series chip has four processors, each capable of running as fast as 2.3 gigahertz, the company said.
 It also offers the ability to integrate the latest cellular modem standard, called long term evolution, or LTE, something that no other manufacturer can do, according to Mollenkopf.

-Suwon, South Korea-based Samsung is the second-largest maker of applications processors, since it supplies Apple Inc. (AAPL) and manufactures the Exynos chip for its own handsets.
+Suwon, South Korea-based Samsung is the second-largest maker of applications processors, since it supplies Apple Inc. (AAPL:US) and manufactures the Exynos chip for its own handsets.
 It’s also one of Qualcomm’s largest customers.

 Executives from Intel yesterday outlined plans to introduce new lower-power computer and tablet chips, as it targets the shift to smartphones and tablets.
 Intel is stepping up efforts to compete in the mobile market as investors bet that Qualcomm is better placed to capture growth.
 Qualcomm last year surpassed Santa Clara, California-based Intel for the first time to become the largest chipmaker by market value.